ewpratten/ewpratten.com/content/blog/2021-01-16-Printer-Tunneling.md

 date:   2021-01-16
 written: 2020-12-19
 tags: projects tutorial snippet
+extra:
     excerpt: >-
         I use a self-hosted VPN to access all my devices at all times, and to deal with my school's aggressive firewall.
 This post explains the process I use for exposing my home printer to the VPN.
 redirect_from:
  - /post/g494ld99/
  - /g494ld99/